The Art and Practice of Data Science Pipelines: A Comprehensive Study of Data Science Pipelines In Theory, In-The-Small, and In-The-Large: Discussion

 \textit{In-The-Large:} Different pipeline patterns emerged in development and post-development phase of the large projects, which suggest creating separate \textit{developer-centric} and \textit{user-centric} pipeline structure.
 In tightly-coupled projects, the abstraction of stages are contingent upon the project-specific requirements and internal/external dependencies, whereas, in loosely-coupled projects, opportunities remain to build reusable sub-pipelines that span over project boundaries.
 Finally, there is a need for building automated CI/CD tools for data science specific testing, deployment, and maintenance.

 \textbf{To researchers and tool builders.} (1) Modularization of DS pipeline into stages is challenging over all three representations.
 Further works are needed for standardization of pipeline architecture e.g., defining the interfaces of stages, enumerating externally visible properties, identifying domain-specific constraints, to develop reusable and interoperable DS pipelines.
 (2) We showed potentials for automatic pipeline analysis framework based on static analysis and API specifications.
-A few future directions would be mining pipeline patterns, (sub-)pipeline matching, and analyzing evolution of pipelines.
+A few future directions would be mining (sub-)pipelines patterns, build AutoML pipelines \cite{nguyen2021manas}, and analyzing evolution.
 (3) We confirmed several antipatterns of pipelines that call for actions e.g., CACE principle, pipeline jungles, scarce post-processing, implicit feedback loop, CI/CD challenges.
 (4) Pipeline specific tool support is needed such as version control for data and models, storing intermediate results between stages.

 \textbf{To data scientists and engineers.} (1) Pipelines are often built for a prototype in-the-small, which might not scale to a production level system.
 A well-designed pipeline in the early stage will help to identify key components, estimate cost, optimize, and manage risks better in the lifecycle.
 (2) The representative views of pipelines will serve as a checklist of stages and their connections.
 (3) Data and algorithms being the focus of DS pipeline, preprocessing and modeling activities are well understood and practiced by data scientists.
-However, they should emphasize more on including rigorous \textit{evaluation} beyond accuracy such as robustness, fairness, explainability.
+However, they should emphasize more on including rigorous \textit{evaluation} beyond accuracy such as robustness and fairness \cite{biswas20machine,biswas21fair}.
 (4) Many people with diverse backgrounds are involved in a DS pipeline.
 A pipeline with human-in-the-loop approach will benefit identifying collaboration points, decomposing tasks, and manage transdisciplinary teams.
 For example, a pipeline can encourage data scientists to choose a modeling technique that is maintainable.
 (5) Future work is necessary to identify the interactions of DS pipeline with the real world i.e., which stages receive inputs, when a checkpoint is saved, how results are disseminated, etc.